someobserver/recurgence/math/09-recurgent-field-equations/05-agents-and-interpretation/index.md

 5. **Agent Genesis and Communication** — mechanisms for agent emergence, stabilization, and inter-agent information exchange.
 6. **Observer-Dependent Frames** — formalism for perspectival coherence and translation between agent-dependent realities.

-This section unifies operator-theoretic, dynamical, and emergent perspectives, providing a rigorous account of how agents and interpretation processes shape, propagate, and stabilize meaning within the recurgent semantic manifold.
+The following sections unify operator-theoretic, dynamical, and emergent perspectives, providing a rigorous account of how agents and interpretation processes shape, propagate, and stabilize meaning within the recurgent semantic manifold.

 ---